 Powered by a beautifully crafted Swiss quartz movement, the Joséphine Aigrette watch is available in five different versions.

-Consult the technical data sheets of the Joséphine Aigrette watches by Chaumet.
+Read the technical data sheets of the Joséphine Aigrette watches by Chaumet.

-An inspirational figure in the House of Haute Joaillerie, she was – as we might call her today – a true fashion icon.
+An inspirational figure in the Haute Joaillerie house, Joséphine was – as we might call her today – a true fashion icon.
 Ahead of her time, she was a trendsetter.
-In keeping with her free and artistic spirit, Chaumet unveils the Joséphine Ronde d’Aigrettes rings in pink gold (€4 120), white gold (€4,390) and white gold set with an aquamarine (€4,000).
+True to her free and artistic spirit, Chaumet unveils the Joséphine Ronde d’Aigrettes rings in rose gold (€4,120), white gold (€4,390) and white gold set with an aquamarine (€4,000).

-Very contemporary, they can be worn alone or in combination for a modern look.
-These pieces can be mixed with the white gold necklace set with diamonds (€5 410) or the white gold necklace set with two aquamarines (€4 940), the Joséphine Aigrette bracelet (€20 650) or the asymmetrical Joséphine Ronde d’Aigrettes earrings (€5 290) for a game of style without limits.
+Very contemporary, they can be worn alone or combined for a modern look.
+These pieces can be worn along with the white gold necklace set with diamonds (€5,410) or the white gold necklace set with two aquamarines (€4,940), the Joséphine Aigrette bracelet (€20,650) or the asymmetrical Joséphine Ronde d’Aigrettes earrings (€5,290) for a never-ending styling game.

-To get further
+To go further

-Inscriptions : www.chaumet.com/fr/exposition-josephine-napoleon.
+Reservations : www.chaumet.com/fr/exposition-josephine-napoleon.